Cup-Of-JavaScript/javascript-postgres-db/readme.md

 ![](./docs/outer-join.png)

-## Relationships
+## Database Design: Relationships
-- One to Many
+#### One to Many
+Example #1: ONE showroom can contain MANY cars.
+But one car CANNOT contain many showrooms.

 ![](./docs/onetomany-1.png)

+Example #2: ONE customer can habe MANY orders and MANY credit cards.
+However, ONE credit card cannot belong to MANY people, one order cannot be owned by MANY people.

 ![](./docs/onetomany-2.png)

-- Many to Many
+#### Many to Many
+Example #1: A book can be sold in MANY bookstores.
+A bookstore contains MANY books.

 ![](./docs/manytomany.png)